 or words to that effect, such as " partner in marriage"

 You may add your own words before or after these words, but the act of saying these words is a major component of the ceremony conducted by Commonwealth authorised marriage celebrants who conduct civil ceremonies, or Registry Office celebrants.
+Your celebrant from The Celebrants Network will be able to explain options for the legal vows to you.
 Marriages conducted by Ministers of Recognised Religions will use the words of their approved marriage service.

 There are some slight changes that are permissible.
 For example: